 Now, all employers should answer the same: the employees (if not, you should seriously quit, or at least consider it).
 Those who do the work, day in and day out, will have a pretty good idea of what it is the company needs.
 So you, the company, should listen.

-As time goes on, a majority of employees are beginning to lack the means to work in an increasingly mobile and tech savvy industry.
+As time goes on, a majority of employees are beginning to lack the means to work in an increasingly mobile and tech-savvy industry.
 This is how the manufacturers, plumbers and electricians end up with negative stigmas such as ‘stuck in the dark ages’.
 When what they should be hearing is ‘world-class, leading edge’.
-It’s up to you the company to ensure that your employees are up to date, educated and equipped with the latest technologies and systems to feel confident in the ever developing world.
+It’s up to you the company to ensure that your employees are up to date, educated and equipped with the latest technologies and systems to feel confident in the ever-developing world.
 It’s called ‘preventative and predictive maintenance’ and your company needs to be doing it.
 However, if you fail to do so, plumbing, plastering etc will become a pretty undesirable career path.
-Don’t let your company lack the ability to attract new comers, a whopping 52% of students said they have no interest in the manufacturing industry.
-This could be for any number of reasons, but it’s most likely these specters are seen as unappealing due to their unattractive skills, behind the times technology and the lack of growth they offer.
+Don’t let your company lack the ability to attract newcomers, a whopping 52% of students said they have no interest in the manufacturing industry.
+This could be for any number of reasons, but it’s most likely these spectres are seen as unappealing due to their unattractive skills, behind the times technology and the lack of growth they offer.

 So, make sure you’re company appeals, get a head start and adopt the latest technology in Field Service Management Software, for your staff management software needs.
 This digital organisation tool will bring your business right into the present and not only help you organise your staff and let your staff feel valued and involved, but you can give clients the option of using your software to give their feedback too.